Variational and numerical analysis of a $\mathbf{Q}$-tensor model for smectic-A liquid crystals

 \section{Introduction}

 Smectic liquid crystals (LC) are layered mesophases that have a periodic modulation of the mass density along one spatial direction.
 Informally, they can be thought of as one-dimensional solids along the direction of periodicity and two-dimensional fluids along the other two remaining directions.
 According to different in-layer structures, several types of smectic LC are recognised, e.g., smectic-A, smectic-B and smectic-C (see \cite[Figure 9]{sackmann-1989-article} for illustrations of different smectic phases).
 In particular, in the smectic-A phase, the molecules tend to align parallel to the normals of the smectic layers.
-Our goal in this work is to analyse a model for smectic-A liquid crystals that was recently proposed by Xia, MacLachlan, Atherton and Farrell in~\cite{xia-2021-article}.
+For a broader review of liquid crystals, see \cite{ball-2017-article, gennes-book, stewart-2004-book}.

 Several models have been proposed to describe smectic-A liquid crystals.
 The classical de Gennes model \cite{gennes-1972-article} employs a complex-valued order parameter to describe the magnitude and phase of the density variation.
 This complex-valued parameterisation leads to some key modelling difficulties, which motivated the development by Pevnyi, Selinger \& Sluckin (PSS) of a smectic-A model with a real-valued smectic order parameter and a vector-valued nematic order parameter \cite{pevnyi-2014-article}.
 The use of a vector-valued nematic order parameter limits the kinds of defects the model can permit~\cite{ball-2017-article}, and hence Ball \& Bedford (BB) proposed a version of the PSS model employing a tensor-valued nematic order parameter \cite{ballbed-2015-article} instead.
 The model considered in this work is similar to the BB model, but with additional modifications to render it amenable to numerical simulation (see~\cite{xia-2021-article} for details).
 The model was used to numerically simulate several key smectic defect structures, such as oily streaks and focal conic domains, for the first time.